StegSchreck/RatS/README.md

 * TMDB (The Movie Database)
 * Trakt

+<a name="retry"></a>

 ### Trying again with former export data

-You can use the data you parsed before again without parsing again.
+You can re-use the data you parsed before, without parsing again.
+This will help you, if you want to distribute from one source to multiple destinations.
 The parser tells you in which file he saved his results, the folder is `./RatS/exports`.
-You can use this data by commenting out the parsing in the `transfer_ratings.py` script and comment in the file loader part, where you just have to adjust the filename.
+You can use this data by calling the script for example this way:

+`python3 transfer_ratings.py --source trakt --destination movielens --file 20170721191143_Trakt.json`

+Please notice, that the `--source` argument is still needed in order to identify which data to use from the file for the inserter.

+Furthermore: This section is meant to be used with the native command line version.
+Docker containers work differently.

 ## Problem shooting